-So, if you are still reading, I guess this post does apply to you, in which case CONGRATULATIONS!
-You are going through the most incredible process of growing a new life inside of you – a true miracle of nature.
-Pregnancy is wonderful, but it can also be hard work, tiring, difficult and a big responsibility.
+Congratulations!
+You are going through the most incredible process of growing a new life inside you, but while pregnancy is wonderful, it is also hard work, tiring and a big responsibility.
 One of the best ways to help yourself through these nine months, and keep yourself and your unborn baby on top form, is to eat well.
-Did you know, that from about halfway through your pregnancy, your baby is literally swallowing, and can taste, the food you are eating (through the amniotic fluid), so what you eat can actually give baby a taste for certain foods.
-Eating plenty of healthy food can only get your little one off to a good start in more ways than one!
+Did you know that before he/she is born, your baby can taste the food you are eating (through the amniotic fluid)[i]?
+Studies have actually been done which show babies enjoy foods more if they were exposed to them through their mother’s diet in pregnancy or whilst breastfeeding[ii]!
+So, enjoy a healthy diet now, and you really are giving your little one a great start.

 How to eat when pregnant

-A few key pieces of advice for eating in pregnancy:
+A few more general pieces of advice for eating in pregnancy:

 - Eat lots of small meals rather than fewer large ones.
 This might seem like a pain, but it will help regulate blood sugar and energy levels, and as your baby gets bigger, and your digestive system gets more and more squashed, you will find it far more comfortable.
-It will also help reduce heartburn, nausea and constipation.
-I find it easiest to split meals into two.
-For breakfast for example, I have a smoothie first thing (which I usually make the night before) as I need something instant and easily digestible, then a couple of hours later (usually at my desk!)
-I’ll have something a bit more solid like a bowl of yogurt and oats or some toast and avocado.
+It may also help reduce heartburn, nausea and constipation.

 - Avoid fatty foods.
-I know that sometimes it’s all you will crave, but as with larger meals, fatty food sits heavily on your system and is more difficult to digest so is more likely to give you digestive issues.
-Of course, these foods are also calorie laden which isn’t great if you are trying to limit excess additional weight!
+As with larger meals, fatty food sits heavily on your system and is more difficult to digest so is more likely to give you digestive issues.
+Of course, these foods are also calorie laden which isn’t great if you are trying to limit excess additional weight.

 Some useful resources online:

-- Part of the “What to Expect” series, this website has lots of straightforward info.
+Part of the “What to Expect” series, this website has lots of straightforward information

 Disclaimer: I am not a qualified doctor, nutritionist or dietician.
 This article is based on my own experience, I do not claim to have professional medical or nutritional knowledge and this website is not intended to diagnose, treat, cure or prevent any illness or disease.
 Please seek the advice of a healthcare professional if you have specific health concerns and always follow the advice of your doctor, midwife and other healthcare providers.